Gay Byrne: The Late Late Show

 On 5 July 1962, the first episode of The Late Late Show was aired on Irish television.
 Originally the show was scheduled as an eight-week summer filler.
-The programme, which is still broadcast, has become the world's second longest running chat show.
+The programme, which is still broadcast, has become the world's second longest-running chat show.
 The show became a forum where controversial topics such as the influence of the Roman Catholic Church, contraception, AIDS, unemployment, homosexuality, abortion, divorce and other hitherto taboo subjects were discussed openly in Ireland, alongside book reviews, celebrity visits, and music acts such as the Boomtown Rats, U2, Sinéad O'Connor, Elkie Brooks, Boyzone and Noel Gallagher.
-Other guests included Presidents of Ireland, successive Archbishops of Armagh, minor members of the British Royal Family, politicians, actors and authors.
+Other guests included Presidents of Ireland, successive Archbishops of Armagh, minor members of the British royal family, politicians, actors and authors.

 The show had much to do in shaping the new Ireland that was emerging from the 1960s.
 Indeed, it was famously said by politician and Papal Knight, Oliver J. Flanagan that, "there was no sex in Ireland until Teilifís Éireann went on the air".
 Bishop of Galway Michael Browne called him "a purveyor of filth" after he asked a woman what colour nightie she wore on her wedding night and she had replied that she believed she'd worn nothing.

 More than a decade after departing his role as host of The Late Late Show Byrne is remembered for conducting memorable interviews with former politician Pádraig Flynn and then Bishop of Galway Eamon Casey's lover Annie Murphy, among others.
 Another memorable moment to occur on The Late Late Show was when he called the winner of a prize car live on air only to discover the woman's daughter had died since she had entered.

 During the early years of Byrne's time hosting The Late Late Show, prior to about 1978 when the second national Irish TV channel was launched, he was employed by RTÉ on a continuously renewing 3-month contract, lest his employer might want to fire him any time they choose.

 Byrne and The Late Late Show were central to the development of the careers of figures such as Mary Coughlan.

 He was noted for wearing a "Bing Crosby sweater" when presenting The Late Late Toy Show.

 On 21 May 1999, Byrne presented his last edition of The Late Late Show.
 He was presented with a Harley-Davidson motorcycle by Bono and Larry Mullen, Jr. Pat Kenny succeeded Byrne as presenter in September 1999, subsequently succeeded by Ryan Tubridy in September 2009.
 Byrne gave Tubridy his blessing upon taking over the role, saying: "He has all the qualities required, the light deft touch together with a serious mind.
 I think it's a great adventure that he's setting off on".
-Byrne returned to The Late Late Show as a guest twice during Tubridy's first season as presenter, the latter appearance on the day of Gerry Ryan's death.
+Byrne returned to The Late Late Show as a guest twice during Tubridy's first season as the presenter, the latter appearance on the day of Gerry Ryan's death.